 Spondylosis Treatment in Ayurveda

 You might think of arthritis as something you get in your hands, knees or hips, but it can happen in your spine as well.
 It’s called spondylosis, also known as spinal osteoarthritis.
-“Arthritis” is really an umbrella term for painful joints, and your spine is full of them.
-They’re known as facet joints, and they’re the place where vertebrae connect with one another.
+“Arthritis” is really an umbrella term for painful joints and your spine is full of them.
+They are known as facet joints and they are the place where vertebrae connect with one another.
 Sanjeevanam provides effective management with the help of ayurveda treatments for spondylosis.

 What are the symptoms of spondylosis ?

-Ayurveda the Ancient Science of life deals with physical, mental and spiritual wealth of mankind.
+Ayurveda the Ancient Science of life deals with physical, mental and spiritual health of mankind.
 It aims to preserve the health of healthy persons and cure the diseases of the patient.